6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Have you just damaged a tooth?
 Prevent more tooth damage with prompt dental care.
 Call 256.202.4186 to fix your chipped tooth in Owens Cross Roads, AL. You can also schedule a dental appointment with Dr. Duling online.

-If you have any questions about how you can treat a chipped, cracked, or broken tooth, let us know.
-We’re here to help you find the right treatment for you.
+If you have any questions about how to treat a chipped, cracked, or broken tooth, let us know.
+We’re here to help you find the right treatment.